canonical/pebble/docs/tutorial/getting-started.md

 To stop one or more running services, run `pebble stop <service1> <service2>.`
 ```

-You can stop the running `http-server` service by running:
+We can stop the running `http-server` service by running:

 ```bash
 pebble stop http-server